Does zero net energy have to mean all-electric? Builders and designers across the country are achieving zero net energy performance with propane.

 What is zero net energy?

 The energy-neutral approach Schicketanz takes is commonly called zero net energy, or ZNE.
 In the simplest terms, a ZNE home produces as much energy as it uses, most commonly using solar PV panels.
 But there are different ways to define a ZNE home, and these homes are known by other terms as well.
-Here are a few ways a zero energy home might be measured.
+Here are a few ways a zero net energy home might be measured.

 Why source energy matters

-Measuring zero energy performance by source energy captures the “upstream” efficiencies and losses of various energy sources.
+Measuring zero net energy performance by source energy captures the “upstream” efficiencies and losses of various energy sources.
 That might include the energy needed to extract, process, and distribute fuels like propane and natural gas, or the energy associated with using those fuels for power generation, along with the efficiency losses in the power generation process and distributing the electric power to the home.

 Source energy provides a more complete picture of the resource efficiency of a home or building’s energy performance, which is one reason the EPA’s Energy Star for commercial buildings program uses source energy in scoring the energy performance of buildings.
 Source energy factors offer a way to compare the amount of source energy needed to deliver a unit of energy on site.
 For every unit of electricity used on site, 3.03 units of source energy in the form of a fuel like natural gas or coal must be extracted to generate and deliver that electricity.
 Propane required 1.15 units of energy at the source, accounting for losses from extracting, processing, and distribution.